 Using irrelevant keywords in the kdp backend keyword boxes can affect the relevancy score of your book and the end result can be lower sales.
 So, it is very important to choose the most relevant keywords only to fill the backend slots at kdp.

 Before going into the right way of filling the kdp backend keywords, let’s have a quick look at the most common mistakes that people make while filling in these keyword slots.

 As I mentioned earlier, using the irrelevant keywords in the 7 kdp backend slots can rank your book for the wrong keywords.
 What I mean by that is, your book will be showing up for those keywords but no one would be purchasing it.

 For example, your book is about cursive handwriting and you have an irrelevant keyword like “math activity book”.
-What will happen next is, your book will show up for the keyword math activity book, but either the potential will not click on it, or he or she is not going to purchase it.
+What will happen next is, your book will show up for the keyword math activity book, but either the potential customer will not click on it, or he or she is not going to purchase it.